 Who could forget Howard Dean screaming like he’d lost a limb, or Rick Perry forgetting one of the three federal agencies he’d cut if elected?

-To say an election was the craziest or most controversial simply isn't objective.
-Sure, the Supreme Court ended up deciding the Bush-Gore outcome more than a month after the election, but is that more controversial than Congress picking the president?
-That's happened a few times.
+To say an election was the craziest or most controversial simply isn’t objective.
+Sure, Trump has claimed victory despite Biden’s projected win, questioned the voting system’s integrity and suggested he might not step down, but is that more controversial than Congress picking a president?
+That’s happened a few times.

 1800: Prelude to a duel

 The outcome of the 1800 contest between Thomas Jefferson and John Adams was so bizarre, the United States had to amend the Constitution.